John Fraser (Ontario MPP)

 John P. Fraser (born c.
-1958) is a Canadian politician who served as the interim leader of the Ontario Liberal Party from June 2018 to March 2020, and from August 2022 to December 2023.
+1959) is a Canadian politician who has served as interim leader of the Ontario Liberal Party since 2026.

+He previously served as party interim leader from June 2018 to March 2020, and from August 2022 to December 2023.
 Fraser is the member of provincial parliament (MPP) for Ottawa South and was first elected in a by-election on August 1, 2013.

 Following the resignation of Kathleen Wynne as party leader after the party's poor performance in the 2018 election, he was unanimously endorsed by the other six remaining Liberal MPPs to become interim leader on June 13, 2018 and unanimously elected the next day by a vote of the party executive and riding association presidents.

-After Steven Del Duca was elected Liberal leader on March 7, 2020, Fraser remained the party's parliamentary leader as Del Duca didn't have a seat in the legislature.
+After Steven Del Duca was elected Liberal leader on March 7, 2020, Fraser remained the party's parliamentary leader as Del Duca did not have a seat in the legislature.
+He continued in this role during Bonnie Crombie's tenure as leader and again assumed the interim leadership following her resignation in January 2026.

 Background

 Fraser was born in Ottawa and grew up in Elmvale Acres and Alta Vista.
 According to his biography, "he spearheaded the Our Children, Our Hospital campaign to save the Cardiac Care Unit at CHEO and organized a fundraiser which raised $20,000 for the Heron Road Emergency Food Bank, [and] for a number of years, he served as a palliative care volunteer at the General Campus of the Ottawa Hospital and as a coach to the Canterbury Mustangs Football Team."

 Fraser was the parliamentary assistant to the Minister of Health and Long-Term Care.
 As the parliamentary assistant, Fraser led the development of a comprehensive strategy for palliative and end-of-life care in Ontario, including a $75 million investment.
 In March 2018, Fraser was part of an announcement to deliver $105 million investment in CHEO to improve mental health and special needs services for children.

 As MPP, Fraser led an initiative that would ensure all children have their vision tested before entering senior kindergarten as well as introducing legislation aimed at protecting vulnerable workers and increasing transparency in government.
 Fraser sponsored several private member's bills including Bill 53, The Protecting Passenger Safety Act 2014 which would stiffen penalties for individuals who transport passengers for compensation without a licence, permit, or authorization.
 Fraser has worked closely with other Members of Provincial Parliament on legislation including being part of the team that brought forward Rowan's Law, concussion legislation that will protect young athletes; as well as a bill that established "Remembrance Week" in Ontario.

 Prior to being elected, Fraser was former Premier Dalton McGuinty's local constituency assistant for 14 years.
 Fraser spent 18 years managing small- and medium-sized local businesses before entering the public service.

 He is married to Linda Fraser and has three children and three grandchildren.